inspirai/MetalHead/README.md

 ```
 python legged_gym/scripts/play.py --task=a1_amp_jump_cmd --num_envs=64 --load_run=example
 ```
-Press w,a,s,d to change the speed, and press Space to make it jump!
+Press w,a,s,d to change A1 speed for different gait of walking and running, and press Space to make it jump!
+Have fun of it!

 ## How to Train
 ```